groc-prog/pyneo4j-ogm/README.md

   age: WithOptions(int)
 ```

+There also is a special type of property called `RelationshipProperty`.
+This property can be used to define relationships between models.
+For more information about this property, see the [`Relationship-properties`](#relationship-properties) section.

 #### Reserved properties <a name="reserved-properties"></a>

 Node- and RelationshipModels have a few pre-defined properties which reflect the entity inside the graph and are used internally in queries.
 These properties are: